Daniel-KM/Omeka-S-module-BulkExport/README.md

 > than the previous repository.__

-[Bulk Export] is a generic export module for [Omeka S] that provides common output formats (json, xml, spreadsheet, text), both for admin and public sides.
+[Bulk Export] is a generic export module for [Omeka S] that provides common output formats (json, xml, spreadsheet, text), both for admin, public and api sides.
 It is easily extensible by other modules.

-By default, it adds exporters in the resource browse view and in the resource show view.
-It can be added anywhere else in the theme with a simple helper.
+Just add an extension to the resource browse, resource show pages or api pages, for example `/admin/item.ods`, `/s/fr/151.odt`, `/api/items.tsv`, or `/api-local/item/151.table.json`.

+For complex requests, numerous resources, or slow output, for example the `geojson` that requires calls to remote https://geonames.org, you can use a specific page in the admin board.

+All outputs can be configured in admin settings and in site settings.

+The list of available output can be added to resource browse view and in resource show view via a resource page block or via an event.

 Internally, it allows to manage output formats, that are responsible for exporting metadata into a file, a stream or as a string.

-As an example, this module defines a sample writer that exports all resources as a spreadsheet, that can be imported automatically by [Bulk Import].
-Other known modules that provides output: [Bibliography].
+You may use module [Bibliography] to add old bibliographic formats (`bibtex`, `csl`, `ris`).

 Installation